NJPW World Television Championship

 The NJPW World Television Championship (NJPW WORLD認定TV王座, Nyū Japan Wārudo-nintei Tī Vī Ōza) is a professional wrestling championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
-The current and inaugural champion is Zack Sabre Jr..
+The inaugural champion was Zack Sabre Jr., who has held the championship a record-setting two times.
+The current champion is El Phantasmo, who is in his record-tying second reign.

 History

 New Japan Pro-Wrestling president and CEO Takami Ohbari and TV Asahi representative Hiroyoki Mihira announced the creation of the title at Declaration of Power on October 10, 2022.
 The championship is seen as a celebration of both the upcoming 50-year anniversary of the partnership between the two companies, as well as the continued growth of NJPW World, New Japan Pro-Wrestling's online streaming service.
 Ohbari also expressed encouragement for younger wrestlers on the roster to compete for the championship.

 All matches contested for the championship will be held with a 15-minute time limit.
 Furthermore, due to its nature as a television championship, all championship matches (including all matches in the inaugural tournament) will be available for free through the NJPW World service, as well as through New Japan Pro-Wrestling's social media platforms.